-Binance has one of the most diversified platforms where you’ll be able to find nearly any currency that comes to mind.
-If the crypto you’re after isn’t there, look it up on coinmarketcap.com, and click on ‘Markets’ to find where it’s listed.
+Binance has one of the most diversified platforms where you’ll be able to find nearly any cryptocurrency available.
+If the crypto you’re after isn’t there, look it up on coinmarketcap.com and click on ‘Markets’ to find where it’s listed.

 Define a system (and stick to it)

-Decide how much money you’re willing to invest by working out the amount you’d be comfortable losing since cryptocurrencies are a highly speculative investment.
+You should decide how much money you’re willing to invest by working out the amount you’d be comfortable losing, since cryptocurrencies are a highly speculative investment.
 That may seem like an odd way of getting started, but by making this simple assumption, you can protect yourself from being irrational at times when the market isn’t going your way.

 Once you’ve picked an amount which, if lost, wouldn’t put you or your family’s financial success at risk, you’ll know the initial amount to invest in your crypto portfolio.
 When you invest in a crypto, remember to establish your profit lock-in price to ensure you don’t miss out on any gains (for example, if it doubles in value, sell half and lock in those gains).
 You must also set up stop losses to guarantee you only lose what you’re prepared to lose.